echoosso/AniHax/README.md

- AniHax 🧠🎌 — Anime-Inspired Mindset Tool for Pentesters
+ AniHax 🧠🎌 Anime-Inspired Mindset Tool for Pentesters

 AniHax is a CLI tool for Linux that brings emotion, energy, and personality into your hacking workflow.
-Instead of just running `nmap` or `burp`, AniHax adds **motivation, identity, and mindset** to your pentests — inspired by anime heroes who never give up.
+Instead of just running `nmap` or `burp`, AniHax adds **motivation, identity, and mindset** to your pentests, inspired by anime heroes who never give up.

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/b2edf788-e59d-4e78-b823-2ab71e378401" />